 Originally a dish reserved for the emperors table, with the passing of time, Beijing roasted duck entered into the international cuisine, its unique and delicious taste favored by foreign tourists as well as by Chinese people.

 Shaolin Kungfu Show performed in Red Theatre every day will be a breathtaking experience and unforgettable memory of you Beijing tour.
 Shaolin Kungfu with its international fame will be performed by many artistes here to tell you what is the strong spirit melted in Chinese souls.

 Kung Fu is a commonly used term for all the martial arts styles in China.
 Perhaps more than any other practitioner, Bruce Lee opened the eyes of the Western world to the fascinating practices of Chinese martial arts, now the worldwide followers of the various related disciplines number in the millions.

-Venue: Liyuan Theatre
+Recommended theatre: Liyuan Theatre

 Duration: 1.5 hours (daily 19:30)

 Peking Opera is a traditional style of Chinese theatre performance that combines music, vocal performance, mime, dance and particle acrobatics.
 It is regarded as the quintessence of Chinese culture, enjoying a history of more than 200 years.

 It enjoyed its greatest popularity beginning some two hundred years ago and was extremely popular in the Qing Dynasty court where it came to be regarded as one of the cultural treasures of China.

 Beijing opera features four main types of performers; with their elaborate and colorful costumes, performers are the only focal points on Beijing opera's characteristically sparse stage.